InsideTheSim/ethmerge.com-content/faqs/how-can-i-try-out-the-eth-2-chain.md

 ---
-title: How can I try out the Ethereum 2.0 chain?
+title: How can I try out the ETH 2.0 chain?
 weight: 9.1
 attribution:
   -